 - visiting teacher at Gaia House in Devon over the last 10 years

-Maria worked for many years in high paced corporate businesses both in the UK and abroad.
-In 2010 she changed direction to follow her love for nature.
+Maria worked for many years in high paced corporate businesses both abroad and in the UK.
+She resigned from her successful role as company director in 2010 to change direction and follow her love for nature.
 Studying at Nottingham Trent University for a BSc (Hons) in Environmental Conservation, she graduated in the summer of 2013.

 Maria loves to grow her own organic vegetables and is passionate about sustainable, ethically sourced food.
 She is a longstanding volunteer warden for the RSPB conservation area at Otmoor.
 She writes an ecology blog for a local ancient woodland and is a regular bird and butterfly surveyor for the British Trust for Ornithology.